getify/You-Dont-Know-JS/types & grammar/ch5.md

 **Note:** `{ a, b }` is ES6 destructuring shorthand for `{ a: a, b: b }`, so either will work, but it's expected that `{ a, b }` will be vastly superior and become the accepted idiom.

-Object destructuring with a `{ .. }` pair can also be used for named function parameters, which is sugar for the same sort of implicit object property assignment:
+Object destructuring with a `{ .. }` pair can also be used for named function arguments, which is sugar for the same sort of implicit object property assignment:

 ```js
 function foo({ a, b, c }) {